 If you like reading manga books on your e-ink device there are some tips that can make your experience better.
 Preparing your own manga files is the best solution if you're not satisfied with how comics look on your device.

 File types like MOBI and EPUB are not suitable for handling primarily image content (e.g., manga/comics).
 MOBI support in KOReader is minimal to nonexistent, and EPUB’s text rendering priorities can cause problems when showing full-page images.
-For further technical details:
+For further technical details, please visit this GitHub issue.

 Your best option is building a CBZ file which works better in KOReader.
 A file with .cbz extension is a zip file (with no compression) that is a collection of images.
 It saves multiple images, commonly .png or .jpeg files, organized into pages of the comic.
 KOReader can also open CBT files, which are similar to CBZ files but use TAR archive format.